danielnager/arxseq64/README.md

 # arxseq64

 ARX based fast pseudorandom number generator.
+See arxseq.md for a description.